 In addition to restaurants and shopping, the hotel has an outdoor swimming pool and a complimentary guest shuttle for guests wanting to get to Colter Bay, Jenny Lake, or the town of Jackson.

 Jackson Lake Lodge has four on-site restaurants.
 For fine dining, check out the Mural Room, featuring panoramic views of the Tetons.
 The Blue Heron Lounge offers more casual dining and the Pioneer Grill features communal counter dining.
 If you’re lounging at the pool, you can grab food and drinks at the Pool BBQ.

 Signal Mountain Lodge

-Located along the shores of Jackson Lake, Signal Mountain is comprised of 1 and 2 room cabins, single rooms, and bungalows.
-Signal Mountain also has campsites, which are first-come, first-serve.
+Located along the shores of Jackson Lake, Signal Mountain is comprised of 1 and 2-room cabins, single rooms, and bungalows.
+Signal Mountain also has campsites which must be reserved ahead of time.

 Dining and Shopping

 Signal Mountain has a number of dining options.
 Trapper Grill serves breakfast, lunch, and dinner.
 Peaks Restaurant offers more high-end dining.
 Both offer reasonably priced kids menus.